Image Generation Basics & Prompt Basics

 1. Figure out your prompt

-2. Pick your favorites to Edit, Generate Varieties or Enhance
+2. Pick your favorites to Edit, Generate Varieties or Enhance.

-5. Try different Image Resolution aspect ratios for different results
+5. Try different Image Resolution aspects

 How do I word my prompt?